-Come see for yourself why Lockport-Selkirk is known as the CHANNEL CATFISH CAPITAL OF THE WORLD.
+Come see for yourself why Lockport to Selkirk is known as the CHANNEL CATFISH CAPITAL OF THE WORLD.

 Modern day technology has transformed ice fishing into a “culture”.
 Once only for the brave of heart, ice fishing has exploded in popularity and is continuing to grow at an amazing pace across the northern United States and Canadian snow belt.
-You will be treated to the sight of ice shack villages in certain areas that line the Red River from Lockport north past Selkirk.
-With some that are uniquely designed and decorated only adds to the character of this ice fishing HOTBED.
+You will be treated to the sight of ice shack villages in certain areas that line the Red River from Lockport to Selkirk.
+With some that are uniquely designed and decorated, it only adds to the character of this ice fishing HOTBED.

 The Fishing Journal